Entomopathogenic fungus: Bioremediation

 Entomopathogenic fungi may be able to accumulate anthropogenic toxic compounds and therefore be used in bioremediation.
 For example, Metarhizium robertsii and M. brunneum have found to be highly efficient in degrading branched nonylphenols.
-Similarly, various strains of entomopathogenic fungi have shown efficient substrate removal of a diverse range of anthropogenic pollutants including Triazine, Synthetic estrogens, n-alkanes etc.
+Similarly, various strains of entomopathogenic fungi have shown efficient substrate removal of a diverse range of anthropogenic pollutants including triazines, synthetic estrogens, n-alkanes etc.

 Cordyceps fungi are parasitoids of various arthropod species.
 Here is a wasp parasitized by the fungus Cordyceps.

 Host relationship chemical cues

 Entomopathogenic fungi such as Beauveria bassiana and Metarhizium spp. successfully infect susceptible host populations through conidia.
 The signaling cues between these fungi and their host targets are under investigation.
 The ability to sense these parasites can increase fitness for the host targets.
 Evidence suggests that signal recognition occurs within some hosts, but not others.
 For example, the ectoparasite Cephalonomia tarsalis is susceptible to B. bassiana but it cannot detect the presence of free conidia of this fungus or infected hosts.
 Because they cannot detect these parasites, either the host or the host's offspring become infected and/or die.
 In contrast, termites detect and avoid some lethal conidia strains.
 Other soil-dwelling insects have evolved the ability to detect and avoid certain entomopathogenic fungi.